deeptools/pyGenomeTracks/README.md

 Installation
 ------------
-pyGenomeTracks works with python 2.7 and python 3.6.
+pyGenomeTracks works with python >=3.6.

 Currently, the best way to install pyGenomeTracks is with anaconda